 Richard Thomas Richard Thomas (British) was admitted as a Solicitor of the Supreme Court of England and Wales in 1976.
 He was admitted to the Bar as an Advocate of the Royal Court of Jersey in 1988 and was a partner of the law firm Ogier from 1990 to 2011 and continues as a consultant to that firm.
 He is a Director of several other investment companies and funds.
-Appointed Chairman on 1 December 2010 John Collis John Collis (British) is a partner of the Bermuda law firm of Conyers Dill & Pearman Limited.
-He is a Director of several other investment companies and funds. lan Davidson Ian Davidson (British) is a Chartered Accountant.
-He was a partner with PricewaterhouseCoopers until his retirement in 2007 after a career of 36 years in the Bermuda office of the firm.
-In addition to serving on the boards of several Bermuda-based 'not-for-profit' organisations, he serves as a Director on the boards of two other investment funds.
-Appointed on 1 December 2010 Garth Lorimer Turner Garth Lorimer Turner (British) is Managing Director of Jupiter Asset Management (Bermuda) Limited.
+John Collis John Collis (British) is a Director of the Bermuda law firm of Conyers Dill & Pearman Limited.
+He is a Director of several other investment companies and funds.
+Resigned on 13 March 2012. lan Davidson lan Davidson (British) is a Chartered Accountant.
+He was a partner with PricewaterhouseCoopers until his retirement in 2007 after a career of 36 years in the Bermuda office of the Firm.
+In addition to serving on the boards of several Bermuda-based 'not-for-profit' organisations he serves as a Director on the boards of two other investment funds.
+Garth Lorimer Turner Garth Lorimer Turner (British) is Managing Director of Jupiter Asset Management (Bermuda) Limited.
 He is a Solicitor of the Supreme Court of England & Wales, a Solicitor of the Supreme Court of Hong Kong and a Bermuda Barrister & Attorney.
 He is a Director of several investment companies and funds.
-Appointed on 27 May 2010